simplysh/papaya/README.md

 set g:papaya_make=command
 ```

-If there are compilation errors, papaya will annotate the current buffer using virtual text (only works with Vim 9).
+If there are compilation errors, Papaya will annotate the current buffer using virtual text (only works with Vim 9).

 Papaya also populates the quick fix list.